 In the context of transitions to democracy, some scholars concentrate specifically on the significance of trials in response to collective and politically significant crimes, such as those involving human rights abuses by officials.
 Criminal trials mark a clear break from the past (Malamud-Goti 1990).
 Trials signal the official disapproval of the actions for which an individual is being prosecuted, actions that may not have been officially condemned before.
 Criminal trials and punishment are also claimed to make a crucial contribution to societal reconciliation by reaffirming the normative standards that should govern interaction.
 Punishment can signify or cultivate a commitment to the rule of law, as well as the faith in law and decency among officials upon which the rule of law depends (C. Murphy 2010).

 The term ‘reparations’ has been used more and less broadly to refer to efforts to repair the harm that results from a wrong or conflict.
-A narrow use of the term refers to a transfer of goods or wealth that is intended to directly compensate for goods that were taken, damaged or destroyed.
+A narrow use of the term refers to a transfer of land, goods, or wealth that is intended to directly compensate for goods that were taken, damaged or destroyed.
 The payment is made either by the party who was responsible for the harm, by the wrongdoers’ descendants or other beneficiaries, or potentially by a third party acting on the wrongdoers’ behalf.
 This sort of transfer is perhaps better labeled ‘restitution.’
 Transfers made in response to losses that are not literally replaceable or monetizable, such as deaths or injuries, are also referred to as restitution or reparation.
 A still broader use of the term includes material transfers that have a more purely symbolic function.
 These payments are meant to send a conciliatory message of some sort rather than to suggest that the wrong or harm is being paid back.
 One friend’s gift to another after a quarrel could be an example of a symbolic reparation in everyday life.
 So could investments in the economy of a former foe.
 The term ‘reparations’ is also used even more broadly to include acts other than material transfers, such as apologies or instances of truth-telling (Torpey 2003, Walker 2010).

 Reparations for historical injustice are particularly controversial.
 One ongoing debate concerns the guilt or liability of those who would pay, the claim-rights and connection to the victims of those who would receive payment, and the difficulty in calculating the proper sum of restitution (Waldron 1992, Wheeler 1997, Boxill 2003).
 Such debates suggest that reparations are being interpreted as restitution, where the legalistic logic of property rights and inheritance are paramount, rather than under the broader project of repairing relationships (Thompson 2002, Brooks 2004).